Javadpk42/getmovies-frontend/README.md

 ## Project Overview

 This is a web application that interacts with a list of movies.
-The application includes a backend service to handle API requests and a frontend interface to display and manage the movie data.
+The application includes a backend service to handle API requests using Node and MongoDB and a frontend interface to display and manage the movie data.
 The design is implemented based on the provided UI design.

-## Features:
+## Features

 - **Display Movies:** Fetch and display a list of movies from the backend, which are stored in MongoDB Atlas.